-Referenced Internati onal Standards Theme in following P&C Convention Declaration Guiding Principles/ UN Outcome Documents Key Provisions Summary of Protection Public Participation of Affective Communities 4.5 Rio Declaration on Environment and Development (1992) and Agenda 21 Principle 10 Environmental issues are best handled with the participation of all concerned citizens, at the relevant level.
-Principle 10 combines public participation with public access to information and access to remedial procedures.
-According to Agenda 21, one of the fundamental principles for the achievement of sustainable development is broad public participation in decision-making.
-Both Agenda 21 and the Rio Declaration emphasise the importance of the participation of all major groups, and special emphasis has been given, including in legally binding international instruments, ensuring participation in decision-making of those groups that are considered to be politically disadvantaged, such as Indigenous Peoples and women.
-Fair Repre- sentation and Participation of Indigenous and Tribal People 4.2 4.4 4.5.
-4.6 ILO Convention 169 (1989) on Indigenous and Tribal Peoples Art 6-9 Self-representation through institutions; consultations with objective of achieving agreement or consent; rights to decide their own priorities, retain their own customs and resolve their offences according to customary law (compatible with international laws).
+Public 4.5 Rio Declaration on Principle Environmental issues are best handled

+Participation of with the participation of all concerned

+Affective citizens, at the relevant level.
+Principle

+Communities 10 combines public participation with

+public access to information and access

+to remedial procedures.
+According to

+Agenda 21, one of the fundamental

+principles for the achievement of

+sustainable development is broad public

+participation in decision-making.

+Both Agenda 21 and the Rio Declaration

+emphasize the importance of the

+participation of all major groups, and

+special emphasis has been given,

+including in legally binding

+international instruments, to ensuring

+participation in decision-making of

+those groups that are considered to be

+politically disadvantaged, such as

+indigenous peoples and women.

+4.5 Environment and 10

+Development (1992) and

+Agenda 21

+Fair 4.2 ILO Convention 169 (1989) on Art 6-9 Self-representation through

+Representation Indigenous and Tribal Peoples institutions; consultations with

+and 4.4 objective of achieving agreement or

+Participation of 4.5. consent; rights to decide their own

+Indigenous and 4.6 priorities, retain their own customs and